 Catherynne M. Valente is a New York Times Bestselling author of fantasy and science fiction novels, short stories, and poetry.
 She lives on a small island off the coast of Maine with her partner, two dogs, two enormous friendly cats and one less enormous, less friendly one, five chickens, a red accordion, an uncompleted master’s degree, a roomful of yarn, a spinning wheel with ulterior motives, a cupboard of jam and pickles, a bookshelf full of folktales, an industrial torch, an Oxford English Dictionary, and a DSL connection.

-She has written over two dozen volumes of fiction and poetry since her first novel, The Labyrinth, was published in 2004.
-Her full-length novels include (chronologically) Yume no Hon: The Book of Dreams, The Grass-Cutting Sword, The Orphan’s Tales (a duology consisting of In the Night Garden and Cities of Coin and Spice), Palimpsest, The Habitation of the Blessed, Deathless, the Fairyland series (comprised of 5 books, beginning with The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making.
+Cat Valente has written over two dozen volumes of fiction and poetry since her first novel, The Labyrinth, was published in 2004.
+Her full-length novels include (chronologically) Yume no Hon: The Book of Dreams, The Grass-Cutting Sword, The Orphan’s Tales (a duology consisting of In the Night Garden and Cities of Coin and Spice), Palimpsest, The Habitation of the Blessed, Deathless, the Fairyland series (comprised of 5 books, beginning with The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making), and Radiance.

 She is also the author of two novellas, Under In the Mere and The Ice Puzzle as well as several collections of poetry, including Apocrypha and Oracles (2005), The Descent of Inanna (2006) and A Guide to Folktales in Fragile Dialects (2008).
 Her first collection of short stories, Ventriloquism, came out in the winter of 2010, her second, The Bread We Eat in Dreams, in 2013, followed by an essay collection, Indistinguishable from Magic, in 2014.